Yawning is a symptom of adderall,

 a strange side effect for a stimulant

-that lure one playfully into thinking,
+that lure one playfully into thinking

-the way the Cheshire cat entreats Alice
+the way the Cheshire Cat entreats Alice

-as it makes them inclined to be focused,
+as you’re inclined to be focused,

-Euphoria is the absence of distractions,
+and dopamine.
+Euphoria is the absence

-but being unaccustomed to happiness,
+But being unaccustomed to happiness,

-or overdosing on it, one forgoes thinking
+or overdoing it, one forgoes thinking

 for feeling itself, and stares at a wall.

-His mother tells me after our session
+His mother tells me after our session ends

 they doubled his dose from fifteen to thirty.

-from his jacket halfway through his spelling list,
+the bottle halfway through his spelling list

-and laughs at some invisible non sequitur.
+laughing at some invisible non sequitur.